How did Agrippina the Younger construct and project her public image?

 What this dot point is asking

 NESA expects you to analyse the deliberate public image Agrippina constructed: the titles (Augusta, sacerdos of the Divine Claudius), the privileges (carpentum, public statuary), the coinage (jugate portraits with Claudius and Nero), the religious offices, and the buildings and inscriptions.
-The dot point asks you to read the visual and epigraphic record as evidence of a coherent self-presentation that drew on the precedents of Livia, Octavia, Antonia Minor, and her own mother Agrippina the Elder while extending them to unprecedented levels.
+The dot point asks you to read the visual and epigraphic record as evidence of a coherent self-presentation that drew on the precedents of Livia, Octavia, Antonia Minor, and her own mother Agrippina the Elder while extending them to unprecedented levels, AND as evidence of the limits placed on that self-presentation once it was written up by a hostile, male senatorial tradition.

 The answer